UNJUST LAWS: COLLATERAL CONSEQUENCES IN AMERICA

 Outrageous Laws and Justice: Collateral Consequences in America

-Did you know that in Arkansas it is against the law to mispronounce "Arkansas?"
-Or that in New Jersey it's illegal for a man to knit during fishing season?
+Did you know that in Arkansas it is against the law to mispronounce “Arkansas,” or that in New Jersey it is illegal for a man to knit during fishing season?

-Last year, Olivet Nazarene University released an infographic of outrageous laws from the 50 states of America.
-The infographic was quickly picked up by other media and went viral.
+In 2016, Olivet Nazarene University released an infographic of outrageous laws from all 50 states.
+The visual guide was quickly picked up by other media and went viral.

-It's easy to see why.
-Did Hawaii really feel the need to legislate that coins cannot be placed in one’s ears?
-How many people do the North Dakota police actually arrest for lying down and falling asleep with their shoes on?
-And what’s the story behind Washington's law against harassing Bigfoot "or other undiscovered subspecies"?
+It’s easy to see why.
+How many people do police in North Dakota actually arrest for falling asleep with their shoes on?
+Why did Hawaii legislate that coins cannot be placed in one’s ears?
+And what’s the story behind Washington’s law against harassing Bigfoot and “other undiscovered subspecies”?

-Yet while these laws seem amusing and even frivolous, there are others that can greatly affect a person's everyday life.
+While these laws may seem amusing and even frivolous, there are others that can greatly affect a person’s everyday life.

 In Utah and Louisiana, students with a criminal record are ineligible to receive state-based financial aid from any program.
 As a result, students are at a disadvantage to empower themselves through education and to become productive members of society.

-The state of Colorado has over 700 legislated collateral consequences.
-One such consequence states that the license for the operation of a business enterprise for a blind vendor is to be suspended or revoked for any misdemeanor or felony conviction.
-Another makes barbers and cosmetologists ineligible for their licenses.
-Furthermore, anyone convicted for any felony can’t serve as an assistant to a bingo caller.
+Colorado has over 700 legislated collateral consequences.
+One such legal barrier states that the license of a business enterprise for a blind vendor is to be suspended or revoked for any misdemeanor or felony conviction.
+Another makes barbers and cosmetologists with criminal records ineligible for their licenses.
+Furthermore, anyone convicted of a felony can’t serve as an assistant to a bingo caller.

-Do we want people with criminal records to find legitimate means to support themselves?
-And if so, should we make it nearly impossible for them?
+If we want people with criminal records to find legitimate means to support themselves, we should make it possible for them to do so.

 THE SECOND PRISON

-It is sometimes logical to deny a former prisoner access to an occupation directly related to his or her crime.
-It's understandable that a person who has committed fraud might not be allowed to work in an investment bank.
-But laws that bar former prisoners from educational and vocational opportunities because they have a criminal record is detrimental to our economy and society.
+It is sometimes logical to deny a formerly incarcerated person access to an occupation directly related to his or her crime.
+It’s understandable that a person who has committed fraud might not be allowed to work in an investment bank.
+But laws that bar former prisoners from educational and vocational opportunities because they have a criminal record are detrimental to our economy and society.

 SECOND CHANCE MONTH

-Prison Fellowship® is advocating for a justice system that restores.
-One that supports Americans once they’re released from prison.
-Thus, we seek to establish fair policies that help returning citizens reach their potential.
+Prison Fellowship® advocates for a justice system that restores.
+We support laws that better reflect Christian values related to crime and incarceration, including fair policies that help returning citizens reach their potential.

-That’s why Prison Fellowship is declaring April Second Chances Month.
+That’s why Prison Fellowship is declaring April Second Chance Month®.
 As we prepare to celebrate Easter, we are reminded of the transformative power of redemption found in Christ.
-Christ has made it possible for each of us to have a new beginning.
-Therefore, we seek to help returning citizens progress and thrive after their incarceration is complete.
+He has made it possible for each of us to have a new beginning.
+In the same way, we seek to help people with a criminal record thrive.
+See how you can join with us and take a stand for second chances here.

 Filed Under: Advocacy & Reentry, Feature Stories, Reentry Tagged With: Collateral Consequences, Colorado, Outrageous Justice, recidivism, Second Chance Month